benrbray/benrbray.github.io/src/content/blog/project/dhgp.md

 * *Westermann's Illustrirte Monatshefte* (1856-1987)
 * *Die Gartenlaube* (1853-1944)

 These periodicals, published weekly or monthly, were among Germany's most widely-read print material in the latter half of the nineteenth century, and served as precursors <span class="aside">This is a longer remark that provides more detail about something in the main article.</span>to the modern magazine.
-Scholars have long recognized the cultural significance of these publications (c.f. [[Belgum 2002]](https://books.google.com/books?hl=en&lr=&id=yGHo-Alkp84C&oi=fnd&pg=PR9&dq=belgum+2002+popularizing+the+nation+Audience,+Representation,+and+the+Production+of+Identity+in+Die+Gartenlaube&ots=VFwEvxdUUS&sig=kF6W0ktdb6BOcD1TY7Rdwtf_tsc#v=onepage&q&f=false)), but their enormous volume had so far precluded comprehensive study.
+Scholars have long recognized the cultural significance of these publications [@belgum1998:popularizing], but their enormous volume had so far precluded comprehensive study.

 <figure>
 <div class="img-gallery horizontal">